graphql/graphql-spec/spec/Section 4 -- Introspection.md

 #### Tagged

 Tagged types are an type where exactly one member out of a list of potential members must be present.
-The possible members of a tagged type are explicitly listed out in `members`.
-No modification of a type is necessary to use it as the member type of a tagged type.
+The possible members of a tagged type are modeled as fields - a name and associated type - and are explicitly listed out in `memberFields`.
+No modification of a type is necessary to use it as the member field type of a tagged type.

 Fields

 * `kind` must return `__TypeKind.TAGGED`.
 * `name` must return a String.
 * `description` may return a String or {null}.
-* `members`: The set of members query-able on this type.
+* `memberFields`: The set of member fields query-able on this type.
   * Accepts the argument `includeDeprecated` which defaults to {false}.
-If {true}, deprecated members are also returned.
+If {true}, deprecated member fields are also returned.
 * All other fields must return {null}.